rheikvaneyck/sideos-login/README.md

 ## Create Login Credentials
 Create verifiable credentials which are stored on the users phone and can be verified securely:
 1. In Proofs, add a new proof.
-Give it a Name, create a new Type, e.g. `email`, and a Context, which is in the case of a simple string `DataFeedItem`.
+Give it a Name, create a new Type, e.g. 'email', and a Context, which is in the case of a simple string 'DataFeedItem'.
 2. In Credentials, create a new template.
-Create a new Credential type, e.g. `User` and give it a Name.
+Create a new Credential type, e.g. 'User' and give it a Name.
 Chose the proof which is the one we just created.
 3. Note down the ID of the template we just created.
 This number goes into the `.env` file mentioned above as LOGIN_TEMPLATE_ID variable.
 4. In Settings, go to Company Settings and set the Token which goes into the `.env` file mentioned above as ACCESS_TOKEN variable.
 The value for the DID_ISSUER comes from the Company DID.

 Put the variables up in the `.env` file and: That's it.

 ## Get the Verifiable Credentials
 The credentials can be created by an API call and send in different ways to the user.
-The easiest way is just to click the button `Test credentials` in the details of a template.
+The easiest way is just to click the button 'Test credentials' in the details of a template.
 It creates a credential which you can store on the phone and for the login later.